 - Divide the nori slices by folding them in half and cutting them using scissors.

-- Add one-half of the nori leaf onto the bamboo.
+- Add one-half of the nori leaf to the bamboo.

-- Spread 1 cup of cooked rice to the nori sheet evenly.
+- Spread 1 cup of cooked rice on the nori sheet evenly.
 Gently push it with your hands.
 To prevent it from sticking, you can wet your fingers with water.

 - It should be turned so that the nori faces up and the rice faces down.